 In the late 1700s.
 Knight had also started to breed and graft fruit trees, and at one time he had over 20,000 seedlings.
 Due to the increased interest in cider, in part caused by his work, cider orchards were restored and small-scale cider making revived.

 Thomas Andrew Knight, born in 1759 at Wormsley Grange in Herefordshire, is regarded by many as the father of modern scientific pomology.
-He was the youngest son of the Reverend Thomas Knight and it can be assumed that after his education at Oxford University at Balliol College he was intended to enter the church.
-However, he left Oxford without taking a degree to return to Herefordshire to live as a country gentleman following rural pursuits.He inherited the means to live as a country from his grandfather, Richard Knight, who established a prosperous iron working industry in the Coalbrookdale area.
+He was the youngest son of the Reverend Thomas Knight and it was assumed that after his education at Oxford University at Balliol College, he would enter the church.
+However, he left Oxford without taking a degree, to return to Herefordshire to live as a country gentleman following rural pursuits.He inherited the means to live as a country from his grandfather, Richard Knight, who established a prosperous iron working industry in the Coalbrookdale area.
 He carried out physiological experiments on fruit trees such as grafting and pruning.
 Pests and diseases were poorly understood in the 18th century.
 Thomas Andrew Knight gives the first accurate description of the life histories of common pests and diseases that afflict fruit trees in his Treatise on the Culture of the Apple and Pear.

 Through his friendship with Sir Joseph Banks, President of the Royal Society, he became a Founder Member of the of Horticultural Society London (now the Royal Horticultural Society) in 1804.
 He was elected as its second President in 1811.
 This was an eventful year as his Pomona Herefordiensis was published in 1811.